-Before we move onto Riviera Country Club, for the 4th successive year we're running our popular Majors Competition in association with bet365 with an increased £250 free bet prize fund up for grabs.
+For the 5th successive year we're running our popular Majors Competition in association with bet365 who've put a total of £250 in bonuses up for grabs to the winners.
 The competition is in the form of a one-and-done, so all you need to do is give us a single player for each of the 4 Majors to enter - full details are here.

 Riviera Country Club, Pacific Palisades, Los Angeles, California: Designer: Neville and Thomas 1926 with Fazio re-design 2008; Course Type: Classical; Par: 71; Length: 7,322 yards; Holes with Water Hazards: 0; Fairways: Kikuyugrass; Rough: Kikuyugrass 2.5"; 5,000 sq.ft average Creeping Bent with Poa Annua; Tournament Stimp: 12ft; Course Scoring Average 2012: 72.22 (+1.22), Difficulty Rank 7 of 49 courses.
 2013: 71.85 (+0.85), Difficulty Rank 11 of 43 courses.
 2014: 71.21 (+0.21), Rank 24 of 48 courses.
-2015: 72.59 (+1.59), Rank of 5 of 52 courses.
+2015: 72.59 (+1.59), Rank 5 of 52 courses.
 2016: 71.03 (+0.03), Rank 21 of 50 courses.

 Fairway Widths (yards): Below are the fairway widths for Riviera Country Club and how they compare to recent courses that we have seen on the west coast swing:

-Winners: 2015: James Hahn (-6); 2014: Bubba Watson (-15); 2013: John Merrick (-11); 2012: Bill Haas (-7); 2011: Aaron Baddeley (-12); 2010: Steve Stricker (-16).
+Winners: 2016: Bubba Watson (-15); 2015: James Hahn (-6); 2014: Bubba Watson (-15); 2013: John Merrick (-11); 2012: Bill Haas (-7); 2011: Aaron Baddeley (-12); 2010: Steve Stricker (-16).

 Tournament Stats: We've published some key player statistics for this week's event that are well worth a look.
 Naturally they'll help to shape a view on players who could go well this week: Current Form | Tournament Form | First Round Leader | Top 20 Finishes.

-Winners & Prices: 2015: Hahn 200/1; 2014: Watson 33/1; 2013: Merrick 250/1; 2012: Haas 50/1; 2011: Baddeley 100/1; 2010: Stricker 16/1; Average: 108/1.
-For a summary of winners' odds on the PGA Tour for the past 5 years based on the 2015 schedule click here.
+Winners & Prices: 2016: Watson 25/1; 2015: Hahn 200/1; 2014: Watson 33/1; 2013: Merrick 250/1; 2012: Haas 50/1; 2011: Baddeley 100/1; 2010: Stricker 16/1; Average: 96/1.

 Tournament Skill Averages:

-Path to Victory: Below are the end of round positions for the last 6 winners:
+Path to Victory: Below are the end of round positions for the last 7 winners:

-For the record, here's the breakdown of Poa Annua and Bentgrass/Poa Annua mix PGA Tour victors in the field since 2008:
+For the record, here's the breakdown of pure Poa Annua and Bentgrass/Poa Annua mix PGA Tour victors in the field since 2008:

 There's undoubtedly a form link between Riviera and a couple of other classical golf courses.
 The course here features Kikuyugrass fairways and rough, a feature which is only shared with Torrey Pines.
 So it's hardly a surprise to see that recent winners like Baddeley, Haas, Merrick and Watson have all finished 11th or better (Merrick's was at the 2008 U.S. Open) down the coast in San Diego.
-2015's shock winner James Hahn doesn't share that distinction, but he had finished 3rd on the poa annua greens at Pebble Beach in his rookie season of 2013.
-Steve Stricker who won here in 2010, has no Torrey Pines form of note, however he'd finished 2nd at Riviera 12 months earlier showing he could handle the Kikuyu.
+2015's shock winner James Hahn doesn't share that distinction, but he had finished 3rd on the Poa Annua greens at Pebble Beach in his rookie season of 2013.
+Steve Stricker, who won here in 2010, has no Torrey Pines form of note, however he'd finished 2nd at Riviera 12 months earlier showing he could handle the Kikuyu.